Kaikhosru Shapurji Sorabji: Middle-period works and symphonic style

 Sorabji's fugues usually follow traditional methods of development and are the most atonal and least polyrhythmic of his works.
 After an exposition introduces a subject and one to four countersubjects, the thematic material undergoes development.
+(Note: Particularly in the earlier fugues, not only the subject, but occasionally also the countersubjects are developed.)
 It is followed by a stretto that leads to a section featuring augmentation and a thickening of lines into chords.
-If a fugue has multiple themes, this pattern is repeated for each subject and material from all expositions is combined near the end.
+If a fugue has multiple themes, (Note: Sorabji's fugues can contain up to six themes.) this pattern is repeated for each subject and material from all expositions is combined near the end.
+(Note: The number of voices is sometimes changed with the introduction of a new subject.)
 Sorabji's fugal writing has at times been treated with suspicion or criticised.
 The subjects can lack the frequent changes of direction present in most melodic writing, and some of the fugues are among the longest ever penned, one being the two-hour "Fuga triplex" that closes the Second Symphony for Organ.

 This structural layout was employed and refined in most of Sorabji's piano and organ symphonies.
+(Note: Only Sorabji's Piano Symphonies Nos.
+3 and 5 deviate from this model.)
 In some cases, a variation set takes the place of the slow movement.
 Starting with the Second Symphony for Piano (1954), fugues are positioned either midway through the work or right before a closing slow movement.
 Interludes and moto perpetuo-type sections link larger movements together and make appearances in Sorabji's later fugues, like in the Sixth Symphony for Piano (1975–76), whose "Quasi fuga" alternates fugal and non-fugal sections.